Snowy albatross: Relationship with humans

 Sailors used to capture the birds for their long wing bones, from which they made tobacco pipe stems.
 The early explorers of the great Southern Sea were cheered by the companionship of the albatross in their dreary solitudes, and as shown in Coleridge's The Rime of the Ancient Mariner killing them was seen as extremely bad luck.
 The metaphor of "an albatross around his neck" also comes from the poem and indicates an unwanted burden causing anxiety or hindrance.
-In the days of sail the bird often accompanied ships for days, not merely following it, but wheeling in wide circles around it without ever being observed to land on the water.
-It continued its flight, apparently untired, in tempestuous as well as moderate weather.
+In the days of sail the bird often accompanied ships for days, not merely following a ship, but wheeling in wide circles around it without ever being observed to land on the water.
+The bird would continue its flight, apparently untired, in tempestuous as well as moderate weather.

 The Māori of New Zealand used albatrosses as a food source.
 They caught them using baited hooks.
 Because the wing bones of albatross are light but very strong, Māori used them to make a number of different items including kōauau (flutes), needles, tattooing chisel blades, and barbs for fish hooks.